3sem/3sem_24/UsoltsevI/task3/task3.md

 ## Test results
 The measurements were taken on my laptop.

-In these places, a 1 GB file was transferred from parent to child in various ways.
+In these places, a 1 GB file was transferred from child to parent in various ways.
 The operation is repeated 10 times in a cycle and its average value is output.

 The maximum size of the message queue buffer is 8192 bytes.
-The pipe size is two pages, 16384 bytes.
+The pipe size is four pages, 16384 bytes.

 ![Results](resources/Chart.png)